geoherna/gosh-darnit/README.md

 Huge thanks to <a href="https://johnhyunkim.com/" target="_blank" rel="noopener noreferrer"><strong>John Kim</strong></a> for the graphic design assets used in this project.

+## Note on content
+This software contains a list of profanities, slurs, and other offensive terms solely for the purpose of detecting and filtering harmful language in user-generated content.
+These terms are included for harm-reduction, research, and moderation purposes only.
+Their presence in the source code does not constitute endorsement or promotion of such language by the authors.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.